-We wanted a symbol, which would represent our goals, aspirations and pledge to our patients.
+We wanted a symbol for Health Horizons, which would represent our goals, aspirations and pledge to our patients.
 All of this is embodied in a stained glass window designed by David Caffery and created by Barbara Chapman for our West Mesa office entry.